'We didn't buy him to score 45 goals' - Guardiola happy with £100m Grealish's Man City start

 But Guardiola disagrees.

-City are different to many teams in that their system needs everyone contributing together and working towards the playing strategy.
+City are different to many teams in that their system needs everyone contributing together and working towards the same objective.

-To that end, Guardiola is happy with how the England attacker is playing and says his contribution is similar to the one he was making at Aston Villa, which convinced him to make such a spectacular move.
+To that end, Guardiola is happy with how the England attacker is playing and says his contribution is similar to the one he was making at Aston Villa.

 "He had the chances against Crystal Palace in 20 minutes to score three goals.
 It didn't happen but it's going to happen.
 We didn't buy him to score 45 goals."

-But Guardiola is unconcerned.
+Guardiola is unconcerned, though.
 Like big signings before him, it can take time to adapt fully and the best form of players such as Mahrez, Rodri and Joao Cancelo only started to emerge in their second seasons.

 "It's how you play today if you perform to your maximum, to your best, help your team-mates to make the process defensively and offensively better, it's enough," the City boss added.
 "Thanks to that we are going to win.

-"Everyone has agents and managers and everything and say what they have to do better and they listen to a lot of things about what they have to do.
-He's playing good, if he wasn’t I would tell him.
+"Everyone has agents and managers and everything, and say what they have to do better and they listen to a lot of things about what they have to do.
+He's playing well.
+If he wasn’t, I would tell him.
 That is not the case."

-It's not been the ideal month for Grealish so the start of March and an FA Cup fifth-round clash with Peterborough is an ideal opportunity to put it behind him.
+It's not been the ideal month for Grealish so the start of March and an FA Cup fifth-round clash with Peterborough is an ideal opportunity to put recent disappointments behind him.

 He remained at home when the Champions League restarted and City breezed to an impressive 5-0 victory over Sporting CP.